Royalty Payments for Legally Copyrighted Artwork

 A licensing agreement will contain several types of provisions with specific terms.
 The complexity of these agreements varies widely, but there are certain basic issues that they tend to address.
 One of the issues that may be especially important to the artist is the advance against royalties.
 This is a lump sum payment made by the licensee to the artist when the agreement is finalized.
 It will be credited against future royalties, so you will receive lower royalty payments initially.
 If you do not earn that amount in royalty payments, you do not need to refund the advance.
 The agreement likely will provide that the artist needs to refund the advance only if they breach the terms of the agreement.

 Some license agreements are structured to provide a one-time license fee rather than periodic royalty payments.
 This is generally not advisable for an artist unless they suspect that the products will not sell as well as the licensee hopes.

-The licensee will want to include certain deductions in the agreement, which will determine the net sales.
-You can read more here about common types of deductions, but generally they cover items such as taxes, credits and returns, freight and shipping costs, and quantity discounts for larger purchases.
+The licensee will want to include certain deductions in the agreement, which generally cover items such as taxes, credits and returns, freight and shipping costs, and quantity discounts for larger purchases.
 Net sales are calculated by subtracting deductions from the licensee’s gross sales (the total billed to purchasers of the products), and then royalties are a percentage of net sales, so deductions can have a significant impact on the size of royalty payments.
 Sometimes a licensee may ask for unreasonable types of deductions, such as deductions for sales commissions and advertising costs.
 If you cannot agree on specific deductions but want to work out a deal, you may be able to agree on a set cap for the total amount.

 Keeping Track of Royalty Payments